nextpyp/pyp/docs/guide/picking3d.rst

 3D particle picking
 ===================

 ``nextPYP`` provides a suite of methods for 3D particle picking that includes size-based, geometry-based, template-search, and neural network-based methods.
-It also features an interactive interface to pick particles manually and import coordinates from external programs.
+It also features an interactive interface to pick particles manually and import or export coordinates to use with external programs.

 Main particle picking block